roboception/rc_visard_ros/rc_visard_driver/README.md

 Parameters to be set to the ROS param server before run-time.

 - `device`: The ID of the device, i.e. Roboception rc_visard sensor.
+If the provided GenTL library is used, then the ID is the MAC address of the rc_visard, but with ':' replaced by '_'.
+This can be different if another GenTL library is used.

 - `gev_access`:  The gev_access mode, i.e.:
   - 'control'   Configuration and streaming with the possibility of other